Live music venues in Brisbane

 On the other side of the river, The Milk Factory hosts live music upwards of 4 nights a week ranging from jazz to rock 'n' roll.

 In the city, enjoy a slice of Brooklyn in the heart of Brisbane CBD.
 Brooklyn Standard hosts live music six nights a week, specialising in jazz, funk and blues.
 If you're a country lover at heart, Johnny Ringo's is a unique country music joint that has an ever-changing lineup of acts.
-Then there is Doo-Bop Jazz Bar.
-It's a two level music venue serving cocktails, tapas and guess what style of live music it features every night?
-Jazz.

 Small and medium-sized venues